Gorilla Monsoon: Personal life

-Marella was married to his wife, Maureen, for more than 40 years and had three children: Sharon (born 1960), Joey (1963–1994), and Valerie (born 1966).
-Víctor Quiñones (1959-2006) was listed in Gorilla's obituary as his son as well.
+Marella was married to his wife, Maureen (1939–2025), for more than 40 years and had four children: Sharon (born 1960), Joey (1963–1994), and Valerie (born 1966).
+Víctor Quiñones (1959–2006) was listed in Gorilla's obituary as his son as well.

-On July 4, 1994, his son, Joey Marella, fell asleep at the wheel and died in a car accident on the New Jersey Turnpike, while returning from refereeing a WWF event in Ocean City, Maryland.
+On July 4, 1994, his son, Joey Marella, who worked as a referee for the WWF, fell asleep at the wheel and died in a car accident on the New Jersey Turnpike while returning from refereeing an event in Ocean City, Maryland.
 He was not wearing a seatbelt at the time of the crash.
+Fellow WWF employee Mike Chioda later commented that Marella was "heartbroken" about his son's death.

 In early 1994, Marella co-hosted the short-lived morning variety/game show Bingo Break on WBFF in Baltimore, Maryland, which also featured fellow WWF on-air personality Sean Mooney as the bingo caller.
 The program did not acknowledge Marella's wrestling career, and as such he was billed on-camera as Bob Marella rather than as Gorilla Monsoon.

 Death and legacy

 Marella died on October 6, 1999, of heart failure brought on by complications of diabetes, at his home in Willingboro Township, New Jersey.
 He was 62 years old.
 His body was buried next to his son, Joey Marella, at Lakeview Memorial Park in Cinnaminson, New Jersey.

 Nick Ravo of The New York Times described Monsoon as "legendary" and "one of the most famous athlete-entertainers ever to don tights".
 Longtime industry journalist Bill Apter remarked, "He was one of the best heels – what wrestlers call a bad guy – in the business... the Gorilla Monsoon image was genuinely frightening."
 Todd Martin of the Pro Wrestling Torch commended Monsoon's physical agility, and noted that he became "a significant star in a lot of different places and had a very nice career".
 Martin reported that fellow wrestlers "generally speak pretty highly" of Monsoon, with particular praise for his movement and portrayal of his character.
-Martin, however, said that Monsoon gained "bad weight" and lost mobility later in his career.
-WWE described him as "one of the most feared competitors" in professional wrestling, adding, "Whether in the ring, at the mic or behind the scenes, Robert 'Gorilla Monsoon' Marella will always be remembered as one of the greatest of all-time."
+WE described him as "one of the most feared competitors" in professional wrestling, adding, "Whether in the ring, at the mic or behind the scenes, Robert 'Gorilla Monsoon' Marella will always be remembered as one of the greatest of all-time."
 He has been inducted into various wrestling halls of fame, including the WWF Hall of Fame in 1994.